industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 # Contributing to DESDEO

-In this tutorial, step-by-step instructions are given on how to begin contributing to DESDEO, and what one should considers when developing DESDEO, such as coding practices and typical workflows.
+In this tutorial, step-by-step instructions are given on how to begin contributing to DESDEO, and what one should consider when developing DESDEO, such as coding practices and typical workflows.
+We first cover the required software to be installed in the section [Installing required sotware](#installing-required-software).
+Then, we discuss how to download DESDEO's source code and setup a virtual environment in the section [Setting up a virtual environment and installing DESDEO](#setting-up-a-virtual-environment-and-installing-desdeo).
+A typical git workflow is then described in the section [Typical git workflow for contributing to DESDEO](#typical-git-workflow-for-contributing-to-desdeo).
+Development practices and utilized tools are discussed in the section [Development practices](#development-practices), and how to integrate some of these into an integrated development environment are discussed in the section [Integrated development environments](#integrated-development-environments).
+Lastly, a checklist for contributing and conclusions are given in sections [Checklist](#checklist) and [Conclusions, where to go next, and our Discord server](#conclusions-where-to-go-next-and-our-discord-server), respectively.

 ## Installing required software